 - Suffering muscle cramps

-These side effects should not cause for concern and should start to ease as your body gets used to the medicine.
+These side effects should not cause concern and will normally start to ease as your body gets used to the medicine.
 Speak to your doctor or pharmacist for more information if any of these reactions worry you or do not go away over time.

-Like all medication, Airomir inhalers may interact with other forms of medicine.
-This can result in side effects or hinder the effectiveness of one or both products.
+Airomir inhalers may interact with other forms of medicine.
+This can result in side effects or hinder the effectiveness of one or both medicines.

-In particular, before using an Airomir inhaler, you should make sure that your doctor is aware if you are currently taking or have recently taken any of the following:
+Before using an Airomir inhaler, you should make sure that your doctor is aware if you are currently taking or have recently taken any other medicine.